nomihadar/Thesis/README.md

-# Thesis-Posters-and-Presentations-
+# Thesis-Posters-and-Presentations
-Posters and presentations presented during my thesis
+Repository contains my thesis, as well as posters and presentations presented during my thesis.